 Cinnamon Roll Playlist!

-We came across a lot more but some were not family friendly.
-I decided to remove the ones with bad words, even if I liked the music.
+We came across a lot more but some were not family-friendly.
+Mom and I decided to remove the ones with bad words, even if I liked the music.

 CourseAnytime, bread, Breakfast, Brunch, Snack

 9-inch round baking pan (or similar) is helpful but not required.

 2cupsall-purpose flourfor a more complex taste, you can swap out 1/2 cup for whole wheat